goeh/grails-sequence-generator/README.md

 If you have a sequence property on a domain class, for example a customer number property, you could add code in beforeValidate() or beforeInsert() that assigns a sequence number with *sequenceGeneratorService.nextNumber(this.class)*.
 But the *grails.plugins.sequence.SequenceEntity* annotation makes this much easier.
-It does the plumbing for you.
+It does all the plumbing for you.

     @SequenceEntity
     class Customer {